cmorisse/inouk_session_store/README.rst

 PostgreSQL options
 __________________

-If INOUK_SESSION_STORE is postgresql, 2 more options are available:
+If INOUK_SESSION_STORE = postgresql, 3 more options are available:

     * INOUK_SESSION_STORE_DBNAME ; The name of the database used to store sessions.
 Default value is `inouk_session_store`.
     * INOUK_SESSION_STORE_DBTABLE ; The name of the table used to store sessions.
-Default value is `odoo_sessions`.
+Default value is `inouk_odoo_sessions`.
+    * INOUK_SESSION_STORE_MONODB ; Set to True to allow to store session in the current database.
+Default value is `False`.
+        Requires odoo to be launched with --database parameter.

 Redis options